 At Kollel, we’re teaching our children a lively, meaningful Judaism, rich with art, culture, text, big questions, deep discussion, and taking action for justice.
 We’ve designed a new curriculum that brings Jewish values to life through art, stories, debates, mini-strike-organizing, and more!

-Kindergarten: Jewish Time & Jewish Cultures
+Kindergarten: Jewish Ritual & Jewish Cultures

-Kindergarten will focus on Shabbat practice and the cycles of the Jewish year through ritual, art, story, and play.
+Kindergarten will focus on ritual practice and the cycles of the Jewish year through ritual, art, story, and play.
 Students will learn early on in their Jewish journeys that Jews have lived around the world and practiced Jewish ritual in similar and different ways.

 Second Grade: Mitzvot (commandments)

-Third Grade: Limud Torah (learning Torah)
+Third Grade Limud Torah (learning Torah)

-Third Grade will focus on building community, deepening their understanding of the Jewish holiday cycle, and stories from the Jewish textual canon through ritual, art, story, discussion, and debate.
+Third grade will focus on building community, deepening their understanding of the Jewish holiday cycle, and stories from Torah and midrash through ritual, art, discussion, and debate.
 Students will consider some of the big questions that Torah poses about justice and responsibility, and how Jewish values can be applied to issues in our world today.

 Caregivers and community members are invited to be involved in Kollel as participants, volunteers, or leaders.
 Some programs will be geared directly at educating the entire family unit with the aim of supporting home-based practice and learning.